whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 2. Copy /ACPI/additional/SSDT-RMNE to /ACPI/patched.
 3. Reboot.
 - Note 1: For iMessage, FaceTime, and App Store to function correctly with RMNE, I recommend you install RMNE before trying to connect to any USB networking devices.
 Otherwise, you need to reset the network mapping by having RMNE set to en0.
 Use Google.
 - Note 2: The stock Intel WiFi/Bluetooth card can be made to work with limitations.
-[WiFi](https://github.com/zxystd/itlwm) and [Bluetooth](https://github.com/zxystd/IntelBluetoothFirmware/releases).
-You need to build the WiFi kext with XCode.
+[OpenWireless](https://openintelwireless.github.io/).
 If you are satisfied with how it works, you can delete RMNE.
+- Note 3: Just replace the little thing with a Broadcom one.
+Intel is really for those who can't replace their soldered cards.

 ## Activate Sleep and Airplane fn keys